krishnanlab/PyGenePlexus/docs/source/notes/data.rst

          "{Term ID}" # ID of the term : {
-            "Name"  : # returns string of term name "Genes" : # returns list of genes annotated to term "Task"  : # returns ype of GSC the term is from }
+            "Name"  : # returns string of term name "Genes" : # returns list of genes annotated to term "Task"  : # returns type of GSC the term is from }
          "Universe" : # returns list of all genes in GSC "Term Order" : # returns list of all term IDs in GSC